 Lipoedema is a bi-lateral (and symmetrical) limb swelling mainly affecting the legs and thighs (but sometimes arms too) and is thought to occur as a result of an abnormal accumulation of fat cells in the tissues under the skin.
 It can be referred to as as “painful fat” syndrome.

-At present, we do not understand why lipoedema occurs, but a family history suggests a genetic basis.
-It seems to affect females and it is usually first noticed when there is a hormonal change such as at puberty or pregnancy, or even the menopause.
+At present, we do not understand why lipoedema occurs although there is a lot of research underway.
+A family history suggests a genetic basis.
+It seems to affect females and it is usually first noticed when there is a hormonal change such as at puberty or pregnancy, or menopause.

 Lipoedema is a condition that is little understood and is often inaccurately diagnosed – or even misdiagnosed – by the medical profession.
 It is often mistaken for other conditions, in particular lymphoedema, as well as obesity.
 This happens most frequently in the later stages of the disease when the fat obstructs the lymphatic drainage leading to a mixture of lipoedema and lymphoedema, sometimes called lipo-lymphoedema.
 In this instance, patients may be offered treatment for lymphoedema, but the underlying lipoedema can often be missed.

 The best place to go to understand your disease an options available is from the Lipedema Project Website – the Lipedema Project are the internationally recognised advocacy for Lipoedema (or Lipedema as they say in US), click here.

 As I discover sources closer to home, I will link to this page and also my Helpful Information page.